ieb/sailinstruments/README.md

 - [X] Fix memory leak in stripchart taking JS heap from 32MB to 40MB over a 24h period.
 - [X] Fix strip chart scaling so that it deals with circular angles minimal jumps.
 - [X] Fix global config screen.
-- [ ] Expand stats capabilities, (standard deviation, moving averages)
+- [X] Allow loading of polars from dist/polars
 - [ ] calculate GWD, leeway and observed current vectors.
 HDT with Stw - leeway = course through water, stw, then - current speed + direction in COG/SOG, so its possible to calculate the observed current vectors.
+- [ ] Visualise sail plan against polar.
 - [ ] Import or input list of waypoints.
-- [ ] Visualise sail plan against polar.
+- [ ] Expand stats capabilities, (standard deviation, moving averages)
 - [ ] Calculate TWA, TWS, Polar speed, VMG, tack, vmg, sail selection on each leg.
 - [ ] Sail selection on next leg - based on BTW or List of waypoints.